pesync

 A percentage of net profits is allocated to the short-term sales incentives.
 Some companies vary the % of profit allocated to the sales commission from year to year, at the discretion of the Board and differ based on the industry.

-The commission paid on high end priced products may be less as a percentage than a low end priced product.
-For example, high priced product of a luxury car commission rate can be 5% on sales target and for a low priced product as selling electronic gadgets can be 15%.
+The commission paid on high end priced products may be less than a percentage than a low-end priced product.
+For example, a high-priced product of a luxury car commission rate can be 5% on sales target and for a low-priced product as selling electronic gadgets can be 15%.
+Pay-Out-Scheme

 A Balance between upside & downside defines how much pay will occur when sales workforce overachieves or underachieves against their sales targets.
-The proper amount of upside helps motivate sales workforce and rewards them for over-achievement.
+The proper amount of upside helps motivate the sales workforce and rewards them for over achievement.

 Sample Pay-Out-Scheme